kumbulanit/t-sql/tech company/untitled/Module 7 - Using DML to Modify Data/Lesson2_Modifying_and_Removing_Data.md

 UPDATE e
 SET
     e.BaseSalary = CASE
-        WHEN mgr.e.BaseSalary IS NOT NULL AND e.BaseSalary > mgr.e.BaseSalary * 0.9
+        WHEN mgr.BaseSalary IS NOT NULL AND e.BaseSalary > mgr.BaseSalary * 0.9
-            THEN mgr.e.BaseSalary * 0.85  -- Cap at 85% of manager e.BaseSalary
+            THEN mgr.BaseSalary * 0.85  -- Cap at 85% of manager e.BaseSalary
         ELSE e.BaseSalary
     END,
     ModifiedDate = SYSDATETIME()
 FROM Employees e
 INNER JOIN Departments d ON e.d.DepartmentID = d.DepartmentID
-LEFT JOIN Employees mgr ON e.ManagerID = mgr.e.EmployeeID
+LEFT JOIN Employees mgr ON e.ManagerID = mgr.EmployeeID
 WHERE e.IsActive = 1
   AND mgr.IsActive = 1;